Create an association shop in Switzerland: sell merch, tickets and courses online

 How does pickup at the event work for online pre-orders?

-The buyer receives a confirmation email with order number after payment.
-At the event, he presents the confirmation on his smartphone and receives his product.
-The club prints out the order list in advance or checks it off digitally in the PSP-Dashboard.
+After payment, the buyer receives a confirmation email with an order number.
+At the event, they present the confirmation on their smartphone and receive their product.
+The association prints the order list in advance or checks it off digitally in the PSP Dashboard.

 View detailed response